Howdy Holmes: Indy car career (USAC and CART)

 Holmes was born in Ann Arbor, Michigan.
 He would make his IndyCar debut in the USAC National Championship during 1979 for AMI Racing in the No. 46 Jiffy Mixes/Armstrong Mould Wildcat Mk.
 2-Drake Goosen Sparks at the Indianapolis 500.
 In the race Holmes qualified in 13th place and was the only rookie to qualify, meaning Holmes won the rookie of the year award.
 Holmes finished the race in seventh place.
 Holmes drove a second race, the Music 500 Presented by Musicland & Sam Goody at Pocono International Raceway, starting and finishing seventh.
 Holmes finished 12th in the USAC points, while going unranked towards the rival SCCA/CART PPG World Series due to Indianapolis counting towards the points for drivers competing in their championship.

-In 1980 USAC and CART merged to form the Championship Racing League while also counting for points in the CART championship.
+In 1980, USAC and CART merged to form the Championship Racing League while also counting for points in the CART championship.
 Holmes returned with AMI Racing to drive the No. 43 Jiffy Mixes/Armstrong Mould Orbitor-Cosworth DFX.
 While Holmes was attempting to qualify the car he spun out and missed the race in that car.
 Holmes also tried to qualify AMI's No. 45 Armstrong Mould Lola T6000-Cosworth DFX, failing to qualify in that car also.
-During the season the Orbitor showed some promise, such as qualifying sixth at the Kent Oil 150 at Watkins Glen Grand Prix Circuit and an eighth-place finish at the True Value 500 at Pocono International Raceway.
+During the season, the Orbitor showed some promise, such as qualifying sixth at the Kent Oil 150 at Watkins Glen Grand Prix Circuit and an eighth-place finish at the True Value 500 at Pocono International Raceway.
 Holmes finished 12th in the CRL/USAC standings and 22nd in the CART standings.
 Holmes did not compete in any races in 1981.

-In 1982 Holmes drove for Doug Shierson Racing in the No. 30 Domino's Pizza March 82C-Cosworth DFX.
+In 1982, Holmes drove for Doug Shierson Racing in the No. 30 Domino's Pizza March 82C-Cosworth DFX.
 During the season Holmes got best finishes of fourth at the Provimi Veal Tony Bettenhausen 200 at Wisconsin State Fairgrounds Park Speedway and fifth at the Detroit News Grand Prix at Michigan International Speedway to finish 13th in points.
-During the year Holmes qualified for the Indianapolis 500 (counted towards the USAC Gold Crown Championship) to finish 10th in the race and 26th in the USAC standings.
+During this year, Holmes qualified for the Indianapolis 500 (counted towards the USAC Gold Crown Championship) to finish tenth in the race and 26th in the USAC standings.